 At Going, we know cheap flights.
 It’s kind of our thing.
 Our team spends hundreds of hours every week searching for flight deals departing from nearly 200 US airports.

-In mid-2020, we expanded our service to include domestic flights and since then we’ve sent more thousands of domestic deals to our members with prices as low as $29 roundtrip—and no, that’s not on Spirit.
+In mid-2020, we expanded our service to include domestic flights, and since then we’ve sent thousands more domestic deals to our members with prices as low as $29 roundtrip—and no, that’s not on Spirit.
 We don’t send any deal that doesn’t meet our standards, which means no brutally long layovers or terrible airlines with lots of extra fees.
 Our members save an average of $200 (and often a lot more) on each domestic trip.

 Of course, we can only send our members the deals available, and some airports simply see more frequent flight deals than others.
 Factors like the amount of airlines serving the airport and the amount of competition on routes from that airport can affect how frequently deals pop up.

 To help members find more deals, we ran the numbers to see which airports offer the most frequent deals on domestic economy class flights—and which major airports offer the least.
 We looked at commercial airports in metro areas with a population of at least 700,000 people, and collected data on how many deals we sent to Going members for cheap domestic flights departing from each airport in the previous 12 months.